robertkovax/TrussFab/README.md

 Restart SketchUp for the changes to take effect.
 If it works will you see an extra window in SketchUp with the title 'TrussFab'.

-### Dynamics Simulation Server (Trusscilator)

-Install Docker and run `docker build -t trusscilator .` in `<project location>/src/system_simulation`.
-This process will take a while as it compiles the entire OpenModelica compiler.

-When finished, it can be run using `docker run -it -p 8080:8080 trusscilator`.
-When using a local server installation, make sure that you changed the path to the server in `<project location>/src/system_simulation/simulation_runner_client.rb` to `http://localhost:8080` before starting SketchUp.

-### Force analysis server

-* To run the force analysis server, you need Rhino, Grasshopper, Karamba, and Python 2 installed.

-* We set it up on the HPI machine fb07mpbpws2015 which can be accessed via Windows Remote Desktop.

-* In a run-as-administrator command line in `bottleProject/fea_server/`, run `python feaServerService.py install`, `python feaServerService.py start` and `python feaServerService.py stop` to change the state of the service.

-* It will also continue running after you log off.

-* Once installed, it can also be started/stopped from the Windows Services GUI under the name "Fea Server".

-* To kill it if unresponsive, run `sc queryex "Fea Server"` which will print the PID, say 3582, then run `taskkill /F /PID 3582`

 ## Usage

-[TBD: Add toolbar image]

 **DO NOT USE `CTRL + Z`**.
 This will ruin the internal data structure.
 Also, do not use the standard Sketchup tools for manipulating the model (move, rotate, ...).